stacklane/docs/🗄/Article/endpoints/dynamic.md

   - etc
 ```

-Fixed values paths are exposed to scripting and templates
+Fixed value paths are exposed to scripting and templates
 in two different ways.

 ```javascript